gkossakowski/gkossakowski.github.io/content/posts/2020-08-17---Notes-from-The-Great-Influenza.md

 The key to successful epidemic response is doing so much of science-based policy that it feels like an overreaction.
 However, there's always a reason not to act: an upcoming election, a war to win, or stock market worship.

-The US in 2020 has 4% of the world population, but around 20% of deaths when I write this note.
+The US in 2020 has 4% of the world population, but around 20% of deaths from COVID-19 when I write this note.
 Sadly, it's a metric of a state that went astray.
 I don't see that changing in the coming few months.
 Given what I learned about an epidemic's mechanics from the book, I dread for the coming winter.